55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 And because your practice is a business, you need to market it accordingly.
 A big part of that is identifying your key differentiators.

-Okay, so what are those and how do you identify them?
+Okay, so what are those, and how do you identify them?

-Basically, key differentiators are those things that make you different than your competition.
+Basically, key differentiators are those things that make you different from your competition.

 For example: